Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

-The magnetic equilibrium field is that of a generic, up-down symmetric, low-aspect ratio tokamak with a circular boundary surface and Shafranov shift.
-Since no material wall is included in the simulation, particles that leave the simulation region at the outer boundary are re-inserted into the simulation on the same flux-surface but at the poloidal angle, at which they would have re-entered the simulation domain had they been allowed to continue their orbit.
-Marker particles are loaded with a uniform distribution in configuration and velocity space and perpendicular and parallel velocities of up to approximately $3.5 v_{th}$, where $v_{th}$ is the thermal velocity.
-The marker particle weights $w$ are determined such that the initial plasma distribution function is a local Maxwellian with density $n_i(\psi)$ and temperature $T_i(\psi)$ that depend only on the flux-label (generalized minor radial coordinate) $\psi$, i.e. each particle's initial weight is a function of its initial flux-label and velocity.
-The electrostatic potential is zero initially.
-A local Maxwellian is, however, not the neoclassical equilibrium distribution function in the presence of a pressure gradient due to the magnetic inhomogeneity drift, which causes charged particles in tokamaks to move on so-called banana-orbits with finite width $\Delta \psi_b$.
-Starting with a local Maxwellian distribution and vanishing radial electric field, the orbit motion of the ions together with the background pressure gradient leads to the growth of an up-down anti-symmetric pressure perturbation and a net toroidal flow, which violates the divergence-free condition of the equilibrium flow and the conservation of toroidal angular momentum.
+A local Maxwellian is, however, not the neoclassical equilibrium distribution in the presence of a pressure gradient, due to the magnetic inhomogeneity drift, which causes charged particles in tokamaks to move on so-called banana-orbits with finite width.
+Starting with a local Maxwellian distribution and vanishing radial electric field, the orbital motion of the ions, together with the background pressure gradient leads to the development of an up-down anti-symmetric pressure variation and a net toroidal flow.
+If this were the equilibrium flow it would violate the divergence-free condition and toroidal angular momentum conservation.
 To make the equilibrium flow divergence free and cancel the net toroidal flow from the magnetic inhomogeneity drift, the plasma reacts by generating a radial electric field (guiding center polarization) with its corresponding $\mathbf{E}\times\mathbf{B}$ flow.